Guidance on staying at home

 You should stay at home until you receive a negative test result (for Casual Plus Contacts, this test should be taken on day 5 after your exposure) and until 24 hours after your symptoms resolve.

-If you are a household member of a symptomatic Close Contact you should stay at home until they receive a negative test – usually their day 5 test, however public health officials will guide you.
+If you are a household member of a Close Contact, you should stay at home until they receive a negative test – usually their day 5 test.
+Public health officials will be able to advise and guide you.

 What it means to stay at home: